 This system is designed so that the driver's seat will automatically move when the automatic transmission selector lever is in the P (Park) position.
 This allows the driver to get into and out of the driver's seat more easily.
 The driver's seat will slide backward:

-• When the driver's door is opened with the ignition key turned to LOCK.

-3-22 Pre-driving checks and adjustments

-• When the ignition key is turned from ACC to LOCK with the driver's door open while the automatic transmission selector lever is in the P (Park) position.
+- When the key is removed from the ignition switch and the driver's door is opened. - When the driver's door is opened with the ignition key turned to LOCK. - When the ignition key is turned from ACC to LOCK with the driver's door open.